Transfer Station and Recycling Center Hours:

 COMPOSTING CONTAINERS AVAILABLE

 A limited number of composting bins are available for purchase.
-See the flyer Compost containers pic w_price list 2017 for more information.
+See the flyer Compost container price list 2020 for more information.

 See the flyer Feeding food scraps to pigs for more information.